 5. When messages are sent over the Type B channel to external correspondents, the alternate email route to access the originator is advertised, to allow the correspondents to respond over that alternate route for future communications.

 6. In particular if two correspondents are using Message Bridge, they will by default automatically select the email channel for their communications.

-7. It is possible to force a communication over the Type B channel if required.8.
-Message Bridge is designed to support specific Type B functionalities such as:
+7. It is possible to force a communication over the Type B channel if required.

 Message Bridge is meant to be used by members of the airline community who are already using Type B messaging and would like to gradually move away from this service.
 If you are such an organization, please contact us providing the details in the contact form and we shall be pleased to offer a presentation of Message Bridge customized for your environment.
-Typically an organization who decides to implement Message Bridge should be ready to work together with Maerobot in a joint implementation project.
-A trial period is run by the organization after the installation of Message Bridge is completed, following which the migration of live users may be scheduled at the convenience of the organization which maintains full control of the migration process, while it will benefit from free email support for a period after the installation is completed.
+Typically an organization who decides to implement Message Bridge should be ready to work together with Maerobot in a joint implementation project, meant to install Message Bridge in several logical phases.
+Each phase is implemented and tested before proceeding to the next phase until the completion of the installation of Message Bridge, following which the migration of live users may be performed by the organization.